SlivTime/flibusta-cli/README.md

 All configuration can be done via Environment, but it should work with Torproxy with default ports.

 ```
-> git clone git@github.com:slivtime/flibusta-cli.git
+> go get -u github.com/slivtime/flibusta-cli@latest
 > cd flibusta-cli

 # Copy example configuration to where you store your environment.
 I use .zshenv for it.
+> cd $GOPATH/pkg/mod/github.com/slivtime/flibusta-cli@[...version...]
 > cat example.env >> ~/.zshenv
 > source ~/.zshenv

-> go build && go install

 # Check
-> flibusta search Война и мир
+> flibusta-cli search Война и мир
-> flibusta get 175105
+> flibusta-cli get 175105
 ```